VergilOP/Note/University/2nd/Operational System/MockExam/README.md

 The question is about pointers and memory management in C

-1. Will there be any problems when the following program is executed?
-Explain your answer.
+1. Are there any problems when the following program executes?
 If so, explain what it leads to.
     ```c
     int main()
     {